TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

  	<li>How will you evaluate these sources to make sure they are credible and reliable sources of information?</li>
 </ul>
 </li>
- 	<li>Note that these questions make up Part 3 of your Blog assignment for this unit.
+ 	<li>Note that these questions make up part of your Blog assignment for this unit.
 See Unit 2 Assessment for more details.</li>
 </ul>
 <h3>Additional sources for finding scholarly literature:</h3>
 I also wanted to mention two other sources of information that you can use to gather information on your research topic.
 The first is viewing the TED talk videos.
 These videos are a great resource to help you become familiar with a researcher and their work on a specific topic.
 You can search almost any topic on the TED website, the videos are usually under 20 minutes, and are very good.
 You can find TED site here: <a href="https://www.ted.com/">https://www.ted.com</a>